Skip to content

 • Used in the log viewer.

 By default, precise searches are performed on the content of message, and message must be in JSON format.
-Log contents in other formats do not support this search method.
+Logs in other formats do not support this type of search.
 The search format is: @key:value.
-For multi-level JSON, key names can be connected with . such as @key1.key2:value, as shown in the figure below.
+For multi-level JSON, you can use . to connect key names, for example, @key1.key2:value, as shown in the figure.

 Message information is as follows: